Orphan (2009 film): Plot

-When Daniel learns about Sister Abigail's death from Max and searches the treehouse, Esther sets it on fire and attempts to kill him but is thwarted by Max.
-Daniel is seriously injured, and while in the hospital in ICU, Esther tries to smother him to death with a pillow, but doctors revive him.
-Kate, enraged, slaps Esther before she is restrained and sedated.
-That night, Esther dresses provocatively and attempts to seduce John, who threatens to send Esther back to the orphanage after realizing Kate had been right about Esther's behavior.

-At the hospital, Kate is contacted by Dr. Värava of the Saarne Instituute and learns that Esther is actually a 33-year-old woman named Leena Klammer, born in Estonia.
+When Daniel learns about Sister Abigail's death from Max and searches the treehouse, Esther sets it on fire with him inside, but is thwarted by Max.
+Daniel is seriously injured, and while in the hospital in the ICU, Esther tries to asphyxiate him, stopping his heartbeats, but the doctors come in time to revive him.
+Kate, enraged, attacks Esther before being restrained and sedated.
+That night, Esther dresses provocatively and attempts to seduce John.
+Realizing Kate was right about her, John angrily threatens to send Esther back to the orphanage.
+At the hospital, Kate is contacted by Dr. Värava of the Saarne Institute and learns that Esther is actually a 33-year-old Estonian woman named Leena Klammer.
 She has hypopituitarism, a rare hormonal disorder that stunted her physical growth and caused proportional dwarfism, and she has spent most of her life posing as a little girl.
+He states that she has killed at least seven people and was one of the institute's most violent inmates, being kept restrained at all times.
+She also tricked a family in Estonia into adopting her and ended up killing them when she failed to seduce the father.

-Leena is violent and has murdered at least seven people.
-The ribbons she wears around her neck and wrists conceal the livid scars she received from trying to break out of straitjackets during her time at the asylum.
-After failing to seduce John, Leena removes her disguise and trashes her room in a fury, then stabs him to death.
+While Kate is talking to Dr. Värava from the Saarne Institute, Leena furiously removes her makeup that made her look childlike; the ribbons she wears around her neck and wrists conceal the livid scars she received from trying to break out of her restraints.
+She also removes prosthetic childlike teeth, revealing her real, rotting teeth, and destroys her room.
+When the power goes out and Leena disappears, John enters her room and uses the aquarium blacklight to find her paintings have violent imagery hidden.
+After tearing them off the wall, he discovers pornographic images, resembling himself and Leena painted on the walls.
+She then attacks him downstairs and stabs him to death.

-Kate rushes home, and Leena attempts to shoot her, wounding her arm.
-After Leena opens fire on Max, Kate breaks through the greenhouse roof and knocks Leena unconscious.
+Kate rushes home and, after finding John's body, searches the house desperately to find Max.
+Leena attempts to shoot her, wounding her arm.
+After Leena opens fire on Max in the greenhouse, Kate breaks through the greenhouse roof and knocks Leena unconscious.
 Kate and Max flee as police arrive, but Leena attacks Kate near the frozen pond, hurling them onto the ice.
-Max tries to shoot Leena but shatters the ice instead, sending Leena and Kate underwater.
-Kate begins to climb out, with Leena clinging to her legs.
-Leena reverts to her Esther persona, begging "Mommy" not to let her die, while hiding a knife behind her back.
-Kate retorts angrily that she is not Leena's mother and kicks her in the face, breaking her neck.
-Leena's body sinks into the dark pond as Kate and Max are met by the police.
+As they engage in a violent struggle, Max tries to shoot Leena herself but misses, hitting and shattering the ice.
+Leena and Kate are sent underwater, and Kate begins to climb out, with Leena clinging to her legs.
+Leena reverts to her Esther persona, begging "Mommy" not to let her die, while hiding the knife behind her back.
+Kate retorts angrily that she is not Leena's mother and kicks her in the face, snapping her neck.
+Leena's body sinks as Kate and Max are met by police.